 - #jesspicks was listed as an essential newsletter for makers and creative entrepreneurs.
 Thank you Wolf Craft!

 - Led a teaching session in our mastermind group about my newsletter, how it started, my process, and things I pay attention to.
-And then turned that into a mini product with Loom videos.
-You can grab it for free.
+And then turned that into a 20-minute mini course.
+You can grab it here.

 - Survived the pandemic, the election, my injury, and ALL THE THINGS.